jbocinsky/jbocinsky.github.io/_pages/aboutme.md

 ## About

 James Bocinsky is a M.S. student studying Computer Engineering at the University of Florida.
-Specifically, James works in machine learning and robotic systems.
+Specifically, James works on machine learning and robotic systems.
 He is passionate for problem solving and software development.

 ## Current Work